bkvaale/ble_app_uart_custom_service/README.md

     err_code = ble_bas_init(&m_bas, &bas_init);
     APP_ERROR_CHECK(err_code);

-- You will also need to add the ble_bas.c file, as well as include the ble_bas.h file at the top of main.c.
-Under the nRF_BLE_Services folder in SES, right click on the folder -> Add Existing File...
-Then, navigate to the location of the ble_bas.c file.
-You can find the file location by right-clicking on the ble_bas.c file in the HRS example & pressing select in File Explorer.

 - Once that is done, you can compile & flash the example to the nRF52 DK.
 Find the DK via nRF Connect again & this time, you should see a battery service option available too.
 Click on this service.
 Click on the icon with the numerous arrows & you should see that the battery value is changing.
 You have successfully sent data from the DK to your phone!